codepath/android_guides/Robolectric Installation for Unit Testing.md

 ## Running tests

-Proceed with the next section about [Verifying installation](https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing#verify-installation).
+Proceed with the next section about [[Verifying installation|Robolectric-Installation-for-Unit-Testing#verify-installation]].

 If you type ./gradlew test from the command line, tests should run correctly.